Two charged with murder after burned bodies, human remains found in Buffalo

 In the days that followed Noelvin being found on the porch, police released a video showing two men running from the scene of the burned van with the boy.

 According to court paperwork, Jariel Cobb and Deandre Wilson have been charged with killing the three victims.
-U.S. Attorney James Kennedy says their deaths occurred on Roebling Ave.
+U.S. Attorney James Kennedy says the deaths occurred on Roebling Ave.

 Cobb and Wilson were accused of murder while engaged in a narcotics conspiracy.
 In addition to this, the two were accused of obstructing justice by trying to destroy the bodies of Noelvin’s parents.